jeffkirker/pumpBot/README.md

 # pumpBot
-A data tracking bot for the /r/weedstocks subreddit
+An application that collects data from various stock/investing subreddits for trend comparison with actual stock price.